Programs for Homeless Children and Youth

 Transportation will be provided for homeless students attending their school of origin or the school serving their temporary nighttime location, except for walkers.
 A PPW will assist in arranging transportation.
 If your child misses school due to lack of transportation, the absence will be excused.
 If a homeless student becomes permanently housed during the school year, he or she will continue to receive transportation until the end of that school year.

-How CCPS can help?
+How can CCPS help?

 The CCPS Homeless Liaison, Pupil Personnel Worker, or other school staff can help you do the following: